Mfecane: The Mfecane in the Interior

 Separately, facing violence and starvation, Sebetwane's BaFokeng, Tsooane's MaPhuting, and Nkarahanye's BaHlakoana fled their homes.
 The three joined forces in 1823 to take the BaThlaping town of Dithakong, whose access to water kept it rich in grain and cattle despite the overall drought.
 The BaThlaping repelled the invasion on 24 June with the aid of a mounted force of Griqua, inflicting heavy casualties and killing Tsooane and Nkarahanye.

 In 1825, Mpangazita's followers dispersed after he was killed in a war against Matiwane's amaNgwane.
-The amaNgwane proceeded to control much of the Caledon River environs, raiding and displacing Sotho and Tswana neighbors.
+The amaNgwane proceeded to control much of the Caledon River environs, raiding and displacing Sotho and Tswana neighbours.

 The mid-1820s saw Sebetwane dominate the upper Molopo region and Moletsane's Bataung people heavily raid the Vaal River.
 The eastern interior, however, was coming under the domination of Mzilikazi's Ndebele Kingdom.
 His forces raided the Venda Kingdom to the north, the Maroteng, amaNdzundza, and Balodebu to the northeast, the Bangwaketse to the far west, and Matiwane's nation in the Caledon Valley.
 Sebetwane and Moletsane's nations, for their part, were outright put to flight.

 Between 1827 and 1828 Matiwane's amaNgwane launched a failed attack on Moshoeshoe and, after suffering a major raid (likely perpetrated by the Ndebele), relocated to abaThembu territory in 1828, where they were destroyed by British, Boer, amaGcaleka, amaMpondo, and abaThembu forces.
 Though Matiwane was repelled, Moshoeshoe's forces successfully raided the abaThembu in 1829, greatly enriching his kingdom and allowing it to recruit large numbers of followers from returning refugees.
 To the south of Moshoeshoe's territory, small San polities eked out independent livelihoods, while others joined Morosi's Phuthi polity to raid abaThembu, Cape Colonists, and others.
 Notably, San groups developed new styles of rock art during this period of change.

 Also between 1827 and 1828, Mzilikazi's Ndebele relocated to the Magaliesberg mountains, where he subjugated the Bahurutshe, Bakwena, and Bakgatla and regularly raided the Bangwaketse and southern Batswana peoples.
 A multi-ethnic force under the Kora leader Jan Bloem sought to profit from the Ndebele's wealth with a mid-1828 raid, which proved only a partial success as his Kora and Griqua parties were destroyed before they could escape.
 By 1830, the Ndebele had extended their political influence over the western Tswana polities.
-Mzilikazi suffered another major raid from the Griqua leader Berend Berends in 1831, but again managed to decimate the loot-laden attackers.
+Mzilikazi suffered another major raid from the Griqua leader Barend Barends in 1831, but again managed to decimate the loot-laden attackers.
 In 1832 it was the Zulu Kingdom's turn to raid the Ndebele, but for the most part they were successfully repelled.
 Mzilikazi relocated after the Zulu attack, settling in the Bahurutshe's upper Marico territory.
 The Bahurutshe response was divided, with some submitting to Ndebele rule and others relocating to Bathlaping and Griqua territory.
 In 1834 Jan Bloem launched a second raid against the Ndebele, which ended similarly to his first attack.
 Mzilikazi responded by maintaining the southern reaches of his domain as an unpopulated buffer zone.